viklund/courses/r_programming/1611/Exercises/DataTypes.md

 	</pre>
 	</details>
 <br>
-3. Check the class, mode and type for var1, var2, var3 and $\pi$ (is found under the variable name pi in R)
+3. Check the class, mode and type for var1, var2, var3 and &pi; (is found under the variable name pi in R)
     <details>
 	<summary>:key: Click to see how</summary>